Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Don’t you just love it when dinner takes less than half an hour to make and it’s something everyone enjoys?!
-This Mexican Pinto Bean Casserole is packed full of fresh ingredients, warm spices, and fun toppings for a nutritious and kid-friendly weeknight dinner.
+Don’t you just love it when you can be in and out of the kitchen in no time, with a dish that everyone enjoys?
+This Mexican pinto bean casserole is packed full of fresh ingredients, warm spices, and fun toppings for a nutritious and kid-friendly weeknight dinner.

 Many casserole recipes use heavy cream, a meat mixture, and white rice, but this recipe swaps these ingredients out opting for high fiber beans, quinoa and veggies!

-The best part – it uses just one pot.
-ONE.
-No need to add anything to a large bowl, or dirty up a bunch of pans!
-All the sautéing, mixing, simmering is done in the same pot!
-Which means… easy cleanup!!
-Hooray!
+Plus, with just one pot required, you’ll have an easy clean up!
+No need to add anything to a large bowl, or dirty up a bunch of pans.
+All the sautéing, mixing, and simmering is done in the same pot.
+Perfect for busy weeknight dinners!

 Latest Recipe Video!